 3.230 Powers of certain circuit judges to act in joint or separate session; testing process; presiding judge in second judicial district.
-(1) The circuit judges of the first, any two or more circuit judges of the second, the circuit judges of any judicial district described in ORS 3.160, the circuit judges of the nineteenth and of the twenty-first judicial districts may act in joint session for the trial or determination of any cause, matter or proceeding before the circuit court in their respective district, including jury cases.
-They may also, if the court in their district has jurisdiction, proceed separately with and try, simultaneously in their district and during the same term, criminal and civil actions, suits, probate proceedings and matters, appeals and all other causes, matters, and proceedings brought in the circuit court in any county of the district.
+(1) The circuit judges of the first, any two or more circuit judges of the second, the circuit judges of any judicial district described in ORS 3.160 and the circuit judges of the fifteenth, sixteenth, nineteenth and twenty-first judicial districts may act in joint session for the trial or determination of any cause, matter or proceeding before the circuit court in their respective district, including jury cases.
+They may also, if the court in their district has jurisdiction, proceed separately with and try, simultaneously in their district and during the same term, criminal and civil actions, suits, probate proceedings and matters, appeals and all other causes, matters and proceedings brought in the circuit court in any county of the district.
 Process, in these districts, may be tested in the name of any judge of the district.

-- (2) In the second judicial district, the circuit judge longest in continuous service, or, if two or more have the same continuous service, the senior judge in age shall act as presiding judge at joint session.
-If the judges acting in joint session are equally divided in opinion, the opinion of the presiding judge prevails, otherwise the decision of the majority prevails. - (3) The judges of the fifth judicial district may proceed separately with and try criminal and civil actions, suits, proceedings and matters, appeals and all other causes, matters and proceedings, simultaneously in the district and during the same term.
+(2) In the second judicial district, the circuit judge longest in continuous service, or, if two or more have the same continuous service, the senior judge in age shall act as presiding judge at joint session.
+If the judges acting in joint session are equally divided in opinion, the opinion of the presiding judge prevails, otherwise the decision of the majority prevails.

+(3) The judges of the fifth judicial district may proceed separately with and try criminal and civil actions, suits, proceedings and matters, appeals and all other causes, matters and proceedings, simultaneously in the district and during the same term.
 Process may be tested in the name of either judge.
-[Subsection (3) derived from 1953 c.52 §6] - 3.240 Lane County to provide offices, courtrooms and supplies for two circuit judges.
-Lane County shall provide suitable offices and courtrooms for two circuit judges and clerks therefor and all blanks, papers, books, stationery and furniture necessary to the transaction of the business of the two judges and the keeping of the records of their court proceedings.
+[Subsection (3) derived from 1953 c.52 §6; 1957 c.713 §10; 1957 (s.s.) c.8 §3]

+3.240 Lane County to provide offices, courtrooms and supplies for circuit judges.
+Lane County shall provide suitable offices and courtrooms for three circuit judges and clerks therefor and all blanks, papers, books, stationery and furniture necessary to the transaction of the business of the three judges and the keeping of the records of their court proceedings.
+[Amended by 1957 c.713 §11]